jounihenrikki/bashy/README.md

 Bashy is Bash scripting environment (written in Bash) for user-friendly command-line interfaces.

-Bashy libraries are installed to user's home and can be easily deployed in isolated appliances and propagated to other hosts and users.
+Bashy libraries are installed to user's home and can be easily deployed even to isolated appliances.

 Bash 4.4 or higher is required.

 Bashy.zip contains the minimun set of files to build scripts on.
-Additional zip packages add command line completion, ANSI color support, logging and more.
+Additional zip packages add command line completion, ANSI color support, logging etc.
-Scripts are installed under user's home and root access is not required.

 ## Features
 ### Long command line options
 Long command line options with strongly typed and validated option arguments parsed in normal getopts loop.
 Some common options like --help are built-in.

 ### Command completion
-Package 'complete' adds completion for command line options, enumerated option arguments and positional parameters.
+Package 'bashy-complete' adds completion for command line options, enumerated option arguments and positional parameters.
 No configuration outside main script is needed.

 ### Error handling
 Best practices for error handling.
 Bash ERR pseudo signal can trigger backtrace for debugging.

 ### Logging
-Log database, functions for logging and tools for housekeeping.
+Comes with optional 'bashy-log' package.
+Log database, functions for logging and tools for inspecting logs and housekeeping them.
 All script invocations are logged by default.

 ### Debugging
 Generic --debug= command line option.
-Debug options can be registered in library source files or scripts.
+Debug options can be registered and easily used in scripts.

 ### Housekeeping
 EXIT pseudo signal is trapped for cleanup functions.
 Script or library can register functions to be run on exit.